jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 Logistic Regression test set accuracy, children classes:  0.6286072772898369
 ```

-These results are comparable to the hierarchical model.
-We now need to see how big of a difference the hierarchical model makes, if any.
-I'm interested in two things in particular:
+On a macro scale, these results are comparable to the hierarchical model.
+However, the data is very imbalanced, so accuracy won't suffice.
+To determine how much of a difference the hierarchical model makes, I'm interested in a coulpe things:

-- Performance of parent categories: The hierarchical model should perform better here, especially for low-data children classes.
+- Performance of parent categories: I expect the hierarchical model to perform well on the parent-level categories, since we implicitly model these in our regression.
+In particular I'm interested in the parent-level preformance for classes that have few datapoints.
-- Out-of-distribution examples: Because the hierarchical model is Bayesian, it should also be able to detect out-of-distribution samples better.
+- Out-of-distribution examples: Because our model is Bayesian, it should also be able to detect out-of-distribution samples better than the frequentist models.
 We can test this by applying a random text dataset to the models.

+&nbsp;

 ---